x-way/homebrew-mutt/README.md

 # homebrew-mutt

-This tap contains the mutt 1.5.24 formula with updated versions of patches no longer included in the official homebrew repository (currently only the trash_folder patch).
+This tap contains the mutt 1.5.24 formula with updated versions of patches no longer included in the official homebrew repository:
+- trash_folder patch
+- indexcolor patch

 ## How do I install this formula?